-Protect Children in Divorce
+Protect Children in a Divorce in Arizona

 How is your divorce going to impact your children?
 It’s a question that keeps parents awake at night.
+It is important to know how to protect children in a divorce in Arizona.
 Regardless of what stage of divorce you are in, the worry for the children is real.
 For many, it may have been one of the main reasons that the marriage lasted as long as it did.

-Every parent worries about what is best for their kids and when parents are in the midst of divorce, it’s completely normal to worry about how to help them transition and protect them from the negative side effects of divorce.
+Every parent worries about what is best for their kids and when parents are in the midst of a divorce, it’s completely normal to worry about how to help them transition and protect them from the harmful side effects of divorce.
 Helping your children transition through and after your divorce may feel like a constant struggle.
-When attempting to minimize the negative impact on your children, there are some concrete methods of making the transition more positive for them.
+When attempting to minimize the negative impact on your kids, there are some concrete methods of making the transition more positive for them.

-Second, do your best to insulate your children from any divorce drama.
+Second, do your best to insulate your kids from any divorce drama.
 The children are going to need to adjust to living in two separate households during this time.
 When they are spending time with you, focus on having fun together.
 Do the activities they love.

 They will be more likely to deal with their grief, resentment or guilt in a healthy manner if they have this additional outlet.
 Seeing a therapist yourself can be very helpful as you attempt to deal with all the emotions that have to be faced as the divorce process evolves.
 Having a therapist to take along on your emotional roller coaster makes it much easier to avoid sharing too many of your negative feelings regarding your ex and your divorce with your children.

 Fourth, take some time for yourself.
-It’s okay to spoil yourself.
-You’re stressed out and if you attempt to ignore it, you might find that it affects your ability to be a good parent.
+Spoiling yourself is okay.
+You’re stressed out, and if you attempt to ignore it, you might find that it affects your ability to be a good parent.
 You are the support system for your children.
-You have to take care of yourself, so that you can be there for them even though you are having a hard time.
+You have to take care of yourself so that you can be there for them even though you are having a hard time.

 Lastly, tell your children that the divorce is not their fault.
-Tell them constantly and repeatedly.
-There’s nothing more important than making sure that they understand that they had nothing to do with the end to your marriage.
+Tell them consistently and repeatedly.
+There’s nothing more important than making sure that they understand that they had nothing to do with the end of your marriage.
 The importance of making this clear to them cannot be overstated.

 Children will often hide their feelings; particularly when they don’t understand them.
 Be vigilant in watching for signs that your kids are struggling with the divorce.
-Stay in touch with their teachers and others they spend time with in order to be aware of any changes to their behavior.
+Stay in touch with their teachers and others they spend time with to be aware of any changes to their behavior.